 Besides cloud providers, the role of integrators is quite vital in this journey.
 Apart from their technical expertise in varied options across domains, integrators bring years of focused experience to organizations.
 During the last decade, integrators have driven innovative cloud services with their own IPs, frameworks and best practices for multi-technology integration, cost optimizations, and various cloud deployment architectures.
 They have understood customer challenges, devised approaches to resolve them, and have consistently nurtured the capabilities to find the right fit for specific use cases across geographies and industry verticals.

 Enterprises today want to leverage a strong digital foundation and adapt innovative cloud services driven by intelligent automation and a powerful partner ecosystem to address their specific business objectives.

-At HCL, we call this the ‘Cloud Smart’ approach.
+At HCLTech, we call this the ‘Cloud Smart’ approach.

 Being Cloud Smart starts with forming the right cloud strategy - the most crucial step in the cloud adoption journey.
 Building the right cloud strategy needs a strong consulting exercise that starts with current landscape analysis, understanding the desired state, and exploring possibilities on the cloud.

 Quite often, cloud implementation plan is confused with cloud strategy.
 Cloud strategy isn’t only about “how” and “what” you move to cloud, but also about “why” and “when” you move.
 It also includes understanding what shouldn’t be moved to cloud.
 Additionally, it’s not just about moving to cloud.
 Instead, cloud strategy involves letting your customers know whether their strategy is agile enough to innovate with the speed cloud providers are evolving.
 An ideal cloud strategy amalgamates business strategy, data strategy, migration strategy, exit strategy, governance strategy, risk strategy, procurement strategy, and innovation strategy.